ahmedMo77/Password-Manager/README.md

-# Password-Manager
+# Password Manager (C#)

-This is a simple Password Manager application built using C#.
-It allows users to store, retrieve, update, and delete passwords for different applications securely.
-The passwords are encrypted before being saved to a file, ensuring that they are stored safely.
+A simple password manager built with C# to securely store, retrieve, update, and delete passwords.
+The passwords are encrypted before being stored in a local file.

+## Features

+- **Store and manage passwords** for different applications.
+- **Encrypt and decrypt passwords** using a custom cipher.
+- **Basic operations**:
+  - List all saved passwords.
+  - Add or change a password.
+  - Retrieve a password.
+  - Delete a password.